Inventor4life/Beef/README.md

 - The frontend is minimal (a single `index.html` with a Google sign-in button) — there is no chat UI yet.
 - The process title for the service is hardcoded in `main.ts` rather than being set by the startup script (noted in source comments).
 - No automated tests exist (`npm test` currently exits with an error stub).
+- No historical messaging.
+- We are bypassing the security provided by certificates for our endpoint to endpoint api calls.

 ## Contributing